-- 1. Arrival procedures will be handed out to guardians at the Back to School Night. - 2.
+- 1. Arrival procedures will be handed out to guardians at the Welcome Back Night prior to the start of the school year. - 2.
 Students will be allowed to enter the school building 10 minutes prior to the start of school. - 3.
-Students will be allowed to wait in the cafeteria before school starts on days when the temperature is below 20 degrees. - 4.
-Students who eat breakfast at school may enter through the cafeteria doors 30 minutes before school starts and must remain in the cafeteria until released for class.
+Students will be allowed to wait in the cafeteria before school starts on days when the temperature is below 20 degrees.